pritchardians/fun-python-projects/README.md

 I'll be adding significantly as this will allow me to accept user interaction in a friendly manner, so I can house many other projects here.</br>
 Run the [main.py](./flask_master_project/main.py) file to get a link to a web page on your local machine.</br>
-`to_do:Split the code into modules so it's tidier`
+`to_do:Split the code into modules so it's tidier`</br>

+NOTE: I will be hosting my flask code on Heroku.
+While it's the same code as here, I don't push it to heroku from thus repo, to help manage API keys etc.